ldsouza/ldsouza.github.io/_posts/2016-07-21-implementing-a-agreements-solution-in-sharepoint.md

 mathjax: true
 featured: false
 comments: true
-title: Implementing a Agreements Solution in SharePoint
+title: Implementing a Rental Agreements Solution in SharePoint
 tags: SharePoint
 ---
 In this post, I will share an excellent video series on implementing a Rental Agreements Solution in SharePoint.